-Security Guide for Siebel Business Applications > Security Adapter Authentication >
+Siebel Security Guide > Security Adapter Authentication >

 About User Authentication

 Authentication is the process of verifying the identity of a user.
-Siebel Systems supports multiple approaches for authenticating users.
-You choose either security adapter authentication or Web SSO authentication for your Siebel application users:
+Siebel Business Applications support multiple approaches for authenticating users.
+You choose either security adapter authentication or Web SSO authentication for your Siebel Business Applications users:

 - Security adapter authentication.
 Siebel Business Applications provide a security adapter framework to support several different user authentication scenarios:

 - Database authentication.
 Siebel Business Applications support authentication against the underlying database.
-In this architecture, the security adapter authenticates users against the Siebel Database.
-Siebel Systems provides a database security adapter (it is configured as the default security adapter).
+In this architecture, the security adapter authenticates users against the Siebel database.
+Siebel Business Applications provide a database security adapter (it is configured as the default security adapter).

-- LDAP/ADSI authentication.
-Siebel Business Applications support authentication against LDAP-compliant directories or Microsoft Active Directory Server (ADS).
+- Interfaces (ADSI) authentication.
+Siebel Business Applications support authentication against LDAP-compliant or Microsoft Active Directory (AD) directories.
 In this architecture, the security adapter authenticates users against the directory.
-Siebel Systems provides a security adapter for LDAP and a security adapter for ADSI.
+Siebel Business Applications provide the following two security adapters to authenticate against directory servers:

 - Configuration parameters related to authentication.
 Configuration parameter values determine how your authentication architecture components interact.
-For information about the purposes of configuration parameters and procedures for setting their values, see Configuration Parameters Related to Authentication.
+For information about the purpose of configuration parameters, see Configuration Parameters Related to Authentication.

 - Seed data.
 When you install your Siebel Business Applications, you are provided seed data that is related to authentication, user registration, and user access to Siebel Business Applications.
 For detailed information on the seed data that is provided and for procedures for viewing and editing seed data, see Seed Data.